UPDATED: AUGUST 08, 2023 | 2 MIN READ

-Because you pay less monthly for your plan, you have a higher deductible.
+You have a higher deductible because you pay less monthly for your plan.
 This means you pay your medical bills before the insurance covers the medical expenses until your deductible is met.

 For example, if you have a $6,000 annual deductible, you pay the first $6,000 of your medical care for the year, and then your health insurance company starts footing the bill.